Guidelines for Packing

 You're eager to move to campus but now must decide what to pack.
 Look no further as we have gathered expert advice from students who have come before you!
 Use this list to understand what is provided in each room, the necessary items you should plan to bring, optional items you may wish to bring, and what is not permitted in the residences.

 Pack bags/boxes that you will be able to carry/lift on your own.
 Most dorms have 2 to 3 floors - a few will have elevators, most do not.
 Remember that you'll move at the beginning and end of each school year, so bring enough, but not too much!
-Please note that Stanford does not provide on-campus storage for students, so you will need to move out completely at the end of the school year.
+Please note that Stanford does not provide on-campus storage for students over the summer break, so you will need to move out completely at the end of the school year.
 Click here for storage options and pricing.

 What is Provided